NCVAN Victim Service Practitioner Certification Academy Scholarships Opportunities

 Each NCVAN Memorial Scholarship will be awarded in the memory of four much-loved North Carolinians whose lives ended because of homicide:

 Advocating for the loved ones of those who were murdered and other victims of violent crimes is heart work.
 It calls for a deep understanding of human experience.
 It also calls upon a skillset steeped in thorough training like the comprehensive series provided by NCVAN through the Victim Service Practitioner Certification Academy.
-Additional questions can be directed to NCVAN at email@example.com.
+See application for requirements.
+Additional questions can be directed to NCVAN at .

-For non-profit advocates who wish to be considered for an NCVAN Memorial Scholarship use the button below to apply.
+For non-profit advocates who wish to be considered for an NCVAN Memorial Scholarship, use the button below to apply.
+If you are an advocate for the Prosecutor's Office, financial assistance may be available through the Conference of District Attorney's.